Reinforced Inverse Scattering: Numerical Experiments

-For methods that do not learn how to select frequencies, a fixed $\omega$ is used throughout an entire episode.
-The frequency that reaches the lowest error in the single-frequency case is chosen.
-During testing, we run L-BFGS for $20$ iterations in the final reconstruction when all the probes have been placed to ensure convergence.
+A fixed wavenumber \(k\) is used throughout an entire episode.
+We employ cross-validation to select the wavenumber that results in the lowest error for each method.
 To quantify reconstruction accuracy, we use the Mean Squared Error (MSE):